ASukhanov/manman/README.md

 # manman
-GUI for deployment and monitoring of servers and applications related to specific apparatus..<br>
+GUI for application deployment and monitoring of servers and applications related to specific apparatuses.<br>
 ```
 usage: python -m manman [-h] [-c CONFIGDIR] [-t INTERVAL] [-v] [apparatus ...]
 positional arguments:
-  apparatus             Apparatus config files, if not supplied then interactive
+  apparatus             Path of apparatus config files, can include wildcards.
-                        dialog will open to select files.
+                        If None, then an interactive dialog will be opened to
+                        select files. (default: None)
 options:
   -c CONFIGDIR, --configDir CONFIGDIR
-                        Root directory of config files.
+                        Root directory of config files, one config file per
+                        apparatus, if None, then ./config directory will be
+                        used (default: None)
   -t INTERVAL, --interval INTERVAL
                         Interval in seconds of periodic checking.
 If 0 then no
                         checking (default: 10.0)
 ```
-The following actions are defined in combobox, related to a manager:
+The following actions are defined in the combobox, related to the application:
   - **Check**
   - **Start**
   - **Stop**